isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`Granitoid`](#Granitoid)

 - Granitoid consisting of quartz and intermediate plagioclase, usually with biotite and amphibole.
 Includes rocks defined modally in QAPF field 5; ratio of plagioclase to total feldspar is greater than 0.9.
+- Granitoid consisting of quartz and intermediate plagioclase, usually with biotite and amphibole.
+Includes rocks defined modally in QAPF field 5; ratio of plagioclase to total feldspar is greater than 0.9.